 Something to note is that Tonto National Forest is usually fire restricted this time of year but Coconino is not.
 This site is barely into Coconino.
 It is still very dry so be careful with it!

 Product Review: Grub Stick As a Dyrt Ranger I get to try out awesome new gear from outdoor companies.
 This trip we cooked with our new Grub Stick set.
 I love cooking over a campfire, and that is what Grub Stick is all about.
 The kids also had fun roasting.
 Definitely be aware that these are hot sharp pieces of metal so of course we had a close eye on them.
 Like any roasting get your fire going for a while until you have a nice bed of coals, that will cook better and cleaner than big flames and smoke.
 The handles are heavy duty and extendable and the different heads are easy to exchange, even when hot.
 Grub Stick really planned well on giving you what is needed in the moment.
 The hot pad, and grabber were very useful.
 We started out with grilled cheese sandwiches in the Grubcage and Burgcage.
 They worked great and you can see I was even about to prop a few up on the rocks whichever I got the next batch ready.
-For desert we did s’mores.
+For dessert we did s’mores.
 Roasting the whole s’more got the chocolate all melted and toasted the crackers too.
 I was a little doubtful that the marshmallow would roast enough but it did well.
 If you’re into perfect browned marshmallows, I would roast them separately.
 Next we used the Grubpocket, which is the short metal cylinder.
 Now I was really excited for this one.
 My wife’s family has always made “woofems” which are made from wrapping crescent roll dough around a dowel on metal rod.
 You roast it and then fill it with pudding, berries and whipped cream.
 So with the Grubpocket, they cook much faster and the best part is that the interior cooks too.
 We’ve always had the problem of a doughy middle.
 I filled mine with chocolate pudding and bananas.
 It was amazing.
 I did butter the stick first and I would suggest that or else the dough can get stuck.
 There were a few other tools that we are looking forward to using next time including the bacon clip and the Grub Tube.
 I love the simplicity of the product.
 It makes campfire cooking easier and pretty fast.
 I saw the recipes on the site and some of them seem a little over the top.
 I like that the tools simplify the process for me.
 I also love the durable carrying case that easily fits everything.

 Small sites, some are better than others.
 I took pictures of each type.
 Beach is very rocky, not much of a family beach but good for surfing.
 No hookups, there is a septic dump.
 Fire pits and tables at each site.
 Very close to the highway but there is a hill in between some of the camp.
 Also close to the nuclear plant, I don’t know much about that.